-Overall, our members continue to benefit from conditions that favor profits for most of the commodities that they grow despite the significant and negative impacts from the dry weather pattern.
+Overall, our members continue to benefit from conditions that favor profits for most of the commodities that they grow despite select uncertain conditions involving trade, and the strength of the dollar against other currencies.
 Member liquidity is strong and reflects the overall profitability from the past several years.
-There are some challenges that loom in the form of weakening prices in select commodities driven by continued weakness in the world economy and the strengthening of the U.S. dollar against most other currencies.
+There are some challenges that loom in the form of weakening prices in select commodities including raisins, and also because of legislation intended to limit access to ground water in future years.

-2015 FINANCIAL RESULTS
+2016 FINANCIAL RESULTS PORTFOLIO QUALITY

-Strong member profits continue to drive overall strength in our portfolio as credit quality remains high.
-99.6% of our total loans were classified as "Acceptable" or "OAEM" at the end of our fiscal year 2015.
-The Association had \$4.0 million of loans outstanding in nonaccrual status, which amounts to 0.37% of our total loan volume at the end of the year.
+Continued member profitability continues to drive overall strength in our portfolio as credit quality remains high.
+At the end of 2016, 100.0% of our total loans were classified as "Acceptable" or "OAEM" (Other Assets Especially Mentioned).
+The Association had \$31 thousand of loans outstanding in nonaccrual status; these levels are at historically strong levels.